wtberry/toy_app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+## THis is tutorial for ruby on rails, for CSCI 3911

 Things you may want to cover:

 * Ruby version